 The University participates in the Perkins federal revolving loan program.
 The availability of funds for loans under the program is dependent on reimbursements to the pool from repayments on outstanding loans.
-Funds advanced by the Federal government of \$621,302 at June 30, 2018, are ultimately refundable to the government and are classified as liabilities in the statements of financial position.
+Funds advanced by the Federal government of \$621,302 and \$693,539 at June 30, 2018 and 2017, respectively, are ultimately refundable to the government and are classified as liabilities in the combined statements of financial position.
 Outstanding loans cancelled under the program result in a reduction of the funds available for loan and a decrease in the liability to the government.